-Kest raised a hand and gestured to the animals.
+He raised a hand and gestured to the animals.
 “Here are my beasts,” he declared.

 Kest grappled with his words, trying to find the way to communicate both the respect he felt and the need that drove him.
-“No, of course not!
-I’m staying.
-This… it’s what comes next, Elder.”
+“This… is what I can do, honored elder.
+I wanted to show you all.
+I am what comes next.”
 They were the wrong words, and he knew it even as they left his mouth.
 Anger sparked in the big man’s eyes, and he began to turn away.
 “Please, wait.
 Let me speak to them.
 Just for a moment.
 Please, my chief.”

 He didn’t want to let Kest speak – he could see it in the set of his craggy, weather-worn brow, the stark lines of his frown.
 But Pul was a good man, a good leader, and he followed the rules.
-Kest had brought back a beast, and when a hunter wished to address the tribe, he could not be denied unless he hadn’t been bringing in his share of the game for more than a passage of the greater moon Quora.
+Kest had brought back a beast, and when a hunter wished to address the tribe, he could not be denied unless he hadn’t been bringing in his share of the game for more than a passage of the moon.
 A lesser chief might deny him out of pique, but not Puldaergna.
-He grunted at the young man – it was nearly a growl – and turned to the crowd of the Oema tribe.
+He grunted at the young man – it was nearly a growl – and turned to the crowd of the Granaal tribe.
 Their circle had collapsed as families conferred and shared their outrage.
 “Quiet!” the chief thundered.
 Silence came gradually, but everyone turned to him soon enough.
 “A hunter wishes to speak.”

 This was not entirely true.
-He had known that he would bring back all of the totems by the time he was twelve.
-But the garou had been hunting him, and it made for a good story, even if the truth was that the cat had not bent to his will nearly that easily.
+He had known that he would bond a multitude of beasts by the time he was twelve.
+But the majka had been hunting him, and it made for a good story, even if the truth was that the cat had not bent to his will nearly that easily.
 “One by one, they came to me.
-Not until the last totem walked at my side did my heart say it was done.
+Not until the last beast walked at my side did my heart say it was done.
 And look – they are all mine every bit as much as the rhino is mine.”
 The muttering rose at this, but it could not be denied.
-There sat the totem beasts, docile and obedient.
+There sat the mightiest beasts of Pacari, docile and obedient.

-He had spoken his piece; he gestured to Pul, ceding to his authority.
+Kest had spoken his piece; he gestured to Pul, ceding to his authority.
 No one else noticed.
 The fat, powerful man stared at him with a surprising amount of calm, his gaze searching and thoughtful.
 Kest returned the look with as much equanimity as he could muster, unconsciously counting the seconds before looking down so that he would seem neither weak nor disrespectful.
 Dancing that line was a skill he had long since put into his bones.
 The chief crossed to him and put a heavy hand on his shoulder, facing the crowd.
-“I wish you had waited,” he said quietly.
+“You should have waited,” he said quietly.
 Kest’s mind raced, but he couldn’t unravel the sense of the older man’s words.
 Waited for what?
 For him to die?
 For me to be chief?
 I have waited!

 The chief raised his hands to the others, and they gradually subdued themselves.
 More than a few of the women were crying.
 His mother was one of them.
 Her face was composed, and she did not sob, but water streamed from her clear, wise eyes, and Kest felt that familiar pang of shame even more sharply than before.
 The strange fighting man stood five paces behind them all, watching with calm interest, tall enough to see everything over the short, muscular Pacari islanders.
 Kest wished the earth would swallow the man up.
 This is for the tribe, foreigner.
 Begone.
 The bearded giant looked Kest in the eye and quirked an eyebrow at him almost as if he had heard the thought.
-Impossible.

 Kest blanched.
 “Her name?”
 His mind raced back over the last several days.
 Did she tell me her name?
 She must have.
 They had crossed the hills and the sands together, and she responded to his every request.
 She belonged to Kest – she must have said her name.
 And yet he recalled nothing.
-What is your name? he cast desperately at her – and then recoiled in shock and pain, clutching his head as his loud, echoing thoughts bounced back at him like a tree branch someone had been holding out of the way.
+What is your name? he cast desperately at her… and then recoiled in shock and pain, clutching his head as his loud, echoing thoughts bounced back at him like a tree branch someone had been holding out of the way.
 Pul gave him a hard look and shook his head.
-He… he blocked me!
+He blocked me!
 How did he do that?
 He hadn’t even known that was possible.
 The rhino cow stared at him sedately as if waiting for him to speak to her.